christopherobin/mage/lib/processMessenger/Readme.md

 ### messenger.broadcast(string message, object data)

-This method allows you to send a message to all the workers of your cluster.
+This method allows you to send a message to all the workers and the master of your cluster.
-It can be used only from the master process.
+When the master send a broadcast message, all the workers will receive an event, but not the master.
+When a worker send a broadcast message, the master and all the workers, including the sender, will receive an event.

 ### messenger.send([string|number] destination, string message, object data)